eric-mo-steam/eric-mo-steam.github.io/_posts/2018-09-27-avoiding-success-at-all-cost.md

 ---
 layout: post
 title: "Avoiding success at all cost"
-subtitle: 'Watching "Escape from the Ivory Tower: The Haskell Journey"'
+subtitle: 'Watching \"Escape from the Ivory Tower: The Haskell Journey\"'
 author: "Hux"
 header-style: text
 lang: en